dsm-ai-agents/ai-agent-accelerator/LIVE FLOW CIRCLE/20260920_WFC_Data_Agent/README.md

-# Supabase Data Agent
+# Data Analyst Agent

 Four agents.
-They read your Supabase data, explain it, chart it, and put it online.
+They read your eCommerce Store data, explain it, chart it, and put it online.

-You run one big prompt to set everything up.
+You run one delegation prompt to set everything up.
 Then you type `Activate Agent 1`, `Activate Agent 2`, `Activate Agent 3`, `Activate Agent 4`, one at a time.

 ## Dataset

-Supabase project: `Weekly_Flow_Circle`
+Project: `eCommerce`
 Connect with: Supabase connector and Vercel connector in Claude

 **tbl_customers** (1,000 rows)